 Court your prospects.
 Don’t chase them.

 Think about when you may have been first dating someone.
 You had small talk, laughed a little and learned about each other, right?
 Consider this same ‘strategy’ when chatting with a prospect.
 Don’t rush the process.
-In most cases you would never go from first date to marriage.
+In most cases, you would never go from the first date to marriage.

-Even through messaging online — set aside the few minutes to be present in your conversation.
+Even through messaging online — set aside a few minutes to be present in your conversation.
 And if you need to step away – say so.
 For example, let’s say you had to step away a moment for your children – use that as your relatable moment.
 This is especially effective when chatting with other parents.
-You are demonstrating first hand what it would look like for them if they chose to join you in business.
+You are demonstrating firsthand what it would look like for them if they chose to join you in business.

 Vulnerability is relatability.

-Do you want a for sure way to completely turn off your prospect?
+Do you want a sure way to turn off your prospect completely?
 Act as if you know everything.
 Pretend as though your company can solve every problem a prospect has.
 It’s OK to admit you don’t know everything.
-Your prospect doesn’t expect you to have all the answers and you probably don’t need to have all the answers to solve their problems. (use your company tools!)
+Your prospect doesn’t expect you to have all the answers, and you probably don’t need all the answers to solve their problems. (use your company tools!)

-It’s OK to say ‘I’m not sure but will definitely find out for you’.
-As long as there’s a way you can provide a clear benefit for your prospect, you will be able to have them to listen to you.
+It’s OK to say, ‘I’m not sure, but I will find out for you.
+As long as there’s a way you can provide a clear benefit for your prospect, you will be able to have them listen to you.

-In today’s noisy social media world, it’s not enough to offer a great product or service.
-Company leaders and network marketers should work to make their brands likeable and credible.
-Storytelling can be an impactful way to accomplish this and, ensures that you are seen as relatable by your prospects.
+In today’s noisy social media world, offering a great product or service is not enough.
+Instead, company leaders and network marketers should work to make their brands likeable and credible.
+Storytelling can be an impactful way to accomplish this and ensures that your prospects see you as relatable.

 Customers are sold on testimonies, in other words – proof.
-Those who are considering the business side of the industry need to feel as though it’s possible for them.
-When you create scenarios that they simply cannot relate to, you’ve lost them.
+Those considering the business side of the industry need to feel it’s possible for them.
+When you create scenarios that they cannot relate to, you’ve lost them.